lilliputten/lilliputten.github.io-v2/public/site/About.md

 ## Info for HR/potential employers

+Currently I'm working for our own startup project.

-Yes, I'm really looking for an interesting new job right now.
+I'm really looking for an interesting new job right now.
 At the moment, I'm only considering options with remote work or relocation.

 - A <a href="https://raw.githubusercontent.com/lilliputten/lilliputten.github.io/master/site/cv-lilliputten-2022-v1-1-2.pdf" target="_blank">printable CV</a> (pdf, ~50K) is available.

 <!--
- @changed 2022.12.19, 22:51
+ @changed 2023.06.27, 14:22
 -->